Munda languages: Morphology

+The following elicited examples from Simdega Kharia illustrate the problem:

+The degree of lexical flexibility are extremely prominent in North Munda and Kharia, where the lexicons may only contain an open class of contentives; whereas in other South Munda languages this phenomenon however tends to be much weaker.

 North Munda

 The North Munda subgroup is split between Korku and the 14 Kherwarian languages.

 Kherwarian languages

 Kherwarian is a large language continuum with speakers extending west to east from the Indian states of Uttar Pradesh to Assam, north to south from Nepal to Odisha.
 They include fourteen languages: Asuri, Birhor, Bhumij, Koda, Ho, Korwa (Korowa), Mundari, Mahali, Santali, Turi, Agariya, Bijori, Koraku, and Karmali, with the total number of speakers surpassing ten million (2011 census).
-The Kherwarian languages are often highlighted because their elaborate and complex templatic and pronominalized predicate structures are so pervasive that it is obligatory for the verb to encode tense–aspect–mood, valency, voices, possessive, transitivity, clear distinction between exclusive and inclusive first-persons, and index with two arguments, including outside arguments like possessors.
+The Kherwarian languages are often highlighted because their elaborate and complex templatic and pronominalised predicate structures are so pervasive that it is obligatory for the verb to encode tense–aspect–mood, voices, transitivity, and indexation of two arguments, including outside arguments like possessors.